According to Wikipedia,

 Hofstra University is known for it's academic work in the following disciplines:

-Hofstra University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Business, and Law.
+Hofstra University's most influential alumni include professors and professionals in the fields of Business, Criminal Justice, and Communications.
 Here are some of Hofstra University's most famous alumni: